Bridging Prediction and Intervention Problems in Social Systems: Abstract

 \section{Abstract}

 Many automated decision systems (ADS) are designed to solve \emph{prediction problems}--- where the goal is to learn patterns from a sample of the population and apply them to individuals from the same population.
 In reality, these prediction systems operationalize holistic policy \emph{interventions} in deployment.
 Once deployed, ADS can shape impacted population outcomes through an effective policy change in how decision-makers operate, while also being defined by past and present interactions between stakeholders and the limitations of existing organizational, as well as societal, infrastructure and context.
-In this work, we consider the ways in which we must shift from a prediction-focused paradigm to an interventionist paradigm when considering the impact of ADS within social systems.
-We argue this requires a new default problem setup for ADS beyond prediction, to instead consider predictions as decision support, final decisions, and outcomes.
+In this work, we consider the ways in which we must shift from a prediction-focused paradigm to an intervention-oriented paradigm when considering the impact of ADS within social systems.
+We argue this requires an expansion of the default problem setup for ADS to move beyond prediction to consider the implications of the decision-making context, and downstream outcomes.
 We highlight how this perspective unifies modern statistical frameworks and other tools to study the design, implementation, and evaluation of ADS systems, and point to the research directions necessary to operationalize this paradigm shift.
 Using these tools, we characterize the limitations of focusing on isolated prediction tasks, and lay the foundation for a more intervention-oriented approach to developing and deploying ADS.